kmcphillips/twilio-rails-example/README.md

 Clone this repo and run `bundle install` to install the dependencies.

-The `Dockerfile` may mostly work locally, but is actually the production configuration for deploying this app.
+The `Dockerfile` may mostly work as is, but is actually the production configuration for deploying this app.
 Currently it is deployed on [Fly.io](https://fly.io).

+### Environment variables

+This app depends on the following environment variables to be deployed in production:

+* `DATABASE_URL`: This example is using `mysql2` as the database, but you can use any database supported by Rails.
+* `REDIS_URL`: Redis is used for `sidekiq` as the ActiveJob backend.
+* `AWS_ACCESS_KEY_ID`: AWS S3 used in `storage.yml` to store audio recording files.
+Any ActiveStorage provider will work.
+* `AWS_SECRET_ACCESS_KEY`: AWS S3 used in `storage.yml` to store audio recording files.
+Any ActiveStorage provider will work.
+* `AWS_BUCKET`: AWS S3 used in `storage.yml` to store audio recording files.
+Any ActiveStorage provider will work.

 ## Local development